 Hysterectomy Types and Surgical Techniques

-Doctors perform different types of hysterectomies based on the patient’s medical needs:
+There are different types of hysterectomies performed based on the patient’s medical needs:

 - Supracervical or subtotal hysterectomy.
 The surgeon removes the upper part of the uterus, leaving the cervix in place.